emit-rs/emit/book/src/producing-events/metrics/data-model.md

     - `"last"`: The most recent value.
 - `metric_name`: the name of the underlying data stream.
 - `metric_value`: the sample itself.
 These values are expected to be numeric.

+## The type of `metric_value`

+The type of `metric_value` isn't constrained in any way, but will enjoy the broadest compatibility when it's numeric.
+Integral counts are best represented as `usize`, and derived statistics and other fractional values as `f64`.
+Keep in mind the potential for rounding errors and precision loss particularly when processing `f64` samples.